exercism/elixir/concepts/file/about.md

 To read a whole file, use [`File.read/1`][file-read].
 To write to a file, use [`File.write/2`][file-write].

-The module also provides file functions for copying, removing, renaming etc. Their names are similar to their unix equivalents, for example:
+The module also provides file functions for copying, removing, renaming etc. Their names are similar to their UNIX equivalents, for example:

 - [`File.cp/3`][file-cp] - copy a file.
 - [`File.rm/1`][file-rm] - delete a file.